 Substitutions and Variations

-- For vegan diners or those who need to eat dairy-free, try this substitution, my dairy-free parmesan cheese recipe which mimics the taste of Parmesan, or use a vegan parmesan.
+- For vegan diners or those who eat dairy-free, use a vegan parmesan.

-Buy mushrooms that have closed stems, where the gills are not exposed.
+Chef's tip for buying mushrooms: Buy mushrooms with closed stems, where the gills are not exposed.
 That is the sign of a fresh mushroom.
 Also, choose mushrooms with no brown spots, that are firm, white and not shriveled.

 Recipe Instructions

-For evenly mounded and portioned stuffed mushrooms, I use a #100 disher.
-You can also use a teaspoon.
-I have these dishers in many sizes, with the 100 being the smallest.
-They come in handy for portioning out all kinds of ingredients when cooking and baking.
-Find them on Amazon.
+Chef's tip for filling stuffed mushrooms: For evenly mounded and portioned stuffed mushrooms, I use a tool called a disher in the #2050 size, also called a cookie scoop.
+You can also use a tablespoon.
+I have dishers in many sizes.
+They come in handy for portioning out all kinds of ingredients.

 📖 Recipe